 47. Explore African art with Anansi

 Read the story of Anansi the Spider, an African folk hero.
 Then use African art styles to make Anansi pictures to hang in the classroom.

-Learn more: Mrs. Knight’s Smartest Artists
+Learn more: African Folk Hero Art from Mrs. Knight’s Smartest Artists

 48. Draw a fox step-by-step

 First graders are just starting to move away from stick figures and into more advanced drawing.
 Hit the link for a step-by-step tutorial that even little ones can follow with oil pastels.